Spatial Vectors¶

 .

-Since Minetest 5.5.0, vectors additionally have a metatable to enable easier use.
+Since version 5.5.0, vectors additionally have a metatable to enable easier use.

 Note: Those old-style vectors can still be found in old mod code.
 Hence, mod and